Design Dossier

 Durability does not mean permanence.

 Good brands exist in the real world.
-They appear on buildings, reports, websites, business cards, vehicles, social posts, and presentation decks.
-Over time, those environments change.
-Technology changes.
-Expectations change.
+They appear on buildings, reports, websites, vehicles, social posts, presentation decks, and countless other touchpoints.

 Good brands carry something forward.